-Lethal injection is currently the primary method of execution in all 29 states that have capital punishment.
+Lethal injection is currently the primary method of execution in 28 of the 29 states that authorize executions.
 Texas was the first state to use the method, in 1982.

-Sixteen states also have a secondary method of execution authorized by statute.
-Laws in Alabama, Arkansas, Mississippi, New Hampshire, Oklahoma, South Carolina, Tennessee, Utah and Wyoming provide a secondary option if lethal injection is found to be unconstitutional and/or unavailable.
+In addition to South Carolina, 15 other states have a secondary method of execution authorized by statute.
+Laws in Alabama, Arkansas, Mississippi, New Hampshire, Oklahoma, Tennessee, Utah and Wyoming provide a secondary option if lethal injection is found to be unconstitutional and/or unavailable.
 Arizona*, Kentucky, Tennessee and Utah all have a choice of secondary methods for offenders who were sentenced before the introduction of lethal injection.
-And Alabama, California*, Florida, Missouri, South Carolina, Virginia and Washington have other methods that are available if the offender requests an alternative.
+And Alabama, California*, Florida, Missouri, Virginia and Washington have other methods that are available if the offender requests an alternative.
 Secondary methods of execution include electrocution, lethal gas, hanging, nitrogen hypoxia, and firing squad.

 *See case law in each state to determine the constitutionality of secondary methods.
 For example, see La Grand v.
 Stewart, 173 F.3d 1144 (1999).